smarthomecircle/smarthomecircle.github.io/data/blog/2023/Setup-LG-Washer-with-Home-Assistant.md

 cd www
 ```

-If the command  `mkdir www`  fails, saying that the '*directory already exists*' then you can just run the  `cd wwww`command.
+If the command  `mkdir www`  fails, saying that the '*directory already exists*' then you can just run the  `cd www`command.

 **Step 3** : Run the below command:
 `git clone https://github.com/phrz/lg-washer-dryer-card.git`